kevinl95/SambaSanta/README.md

 ![A screenshot of the Amazon Web Services dashboard showing the SambaSanta deployment is in progress.](assets/deploy3.png)

 **Be sure to visit your email during deployment and hit "Confirm subscription" in the SNS email you will receive to authorize the application to send you emails!
-You will not receive any responses from SabmaSanta until you do so!**
+You will not receive any responses from SambaSanta until you do so!**

 ![A screenshot of an SNS email asking the user to confirm their subscription to the email topic- in this case it would be email responses from SamaSanta.](assets/email.png)